Viewers: in countries Watching now:

 As part of that testing, the US Navy compiles an exhaustive list of weather statistics, including wind speed, air temperature and barometric pressure.
 You can browse this data by pointing your browser at http://lpo.dt.navy.mil.
 You'll find several weather summaries, a web cam, and the raw data they collect every five or six minutes archived as standard text files.

 For anyone living or working on Lake Pend Oreille, weather statistics are an important part of every day life.
-Especially, if your on a small boat in the middle of the lake.
-There can be a significant difference between average wind speed and median wind speed.In this challenge I'll be using PHP to calculate the mean and median of the wind speed, air temperature and barometric pressure recorded into the deep more station for a given range of dates.
+Especially if you're on a small boat in the middle of the lake.
+There can be a significant difference between average wind speed and median wind speed.In this challenge I'll be using PHP to calculate the mean and median of the wind speed, air temperature and barometric pressure recorded into the Deep Moor station for a given range of dates.
 The other authors will each use their own favorite language to solve the same problem.

 So calculate the mean of a range of numbers, simply add the values in the set and then divide by the number of values.
 In this example, we add all of these numbers together and then divide the sum by 14 the amount of numbers in the set.
 In this case, the mean is equal to nine.
 The median is the middle value in a set of data sorted in ascending order.
 Think of the median as the median strip of the road, it always marks the center.

 To calculate the median first, sort the numbers from lowest to highest.
 If there's an odd number of values, then just take the middle number.
 If there's an even number of values, then calculate the average of the central two numbers.
 In this case, there's an even number of values.
 So we sort, then take the average of the middle two values, eight and eleven, so the median is 9.5.
 In addition, some offices including myself have chosen to implement a web service to provide access to the new weather statistics created by the author's program.